8n8/bigwebthing/README.md

 # Pricing

-There is a small fixed charge for each blob upload.
+There is a fixed monthly charge, paid in advance, but the first part of a month and full month is free.
+There is a generous usage allowance, that is intended to be high enough that non-abusive users will never reach it.